 The Pine Pass project is located within a 3950 Ha claim block 104 km by paved highway from MacKenzie, British Columbia.
 Access is excellent, with the John Hart Highway 97 passing through the southern portion of the claim area.
 Power, gas and rail lines also pass along this corridor.
 Vanadium bearing horizons within phosphatic shales of the Toad Formation were located by Canex Placer on the Pine Pass property in 1976.
 Sampling programs conducted by D.C.
 Rotherham, P.Eng. in in 1987 and 1990 found concentrations of up to $0.82\% V_2O_5$ within a broad 200 meter wide vanadium bearing section with an indicated true thickness of approximately 100 meters.
 The Pine Pass claims cover the extension of the vanadiferous horizon(s) for approximately 10 kilometers along the length of a northwesterly trending syncline.
-Based on the preliminary stratigraphic mapping of the syncline and very limited sampling to date of the vanadiferous horizon(s) the conceptual exploration target at Pine Pass is an open pittable resource in the range of 30 to 50 million tonnes of 0.5 to $0.7 \% V_2O_5$ .
-Note that there is no resource currently defined on the project, that this is a conceptual target only and that to date there is no more advanced work such as trenching or drilling to indicate resource potential on the property.
-A trenching and sampling program concluded in September with initial results press released November 1st 2018.
+Based on the preliminary stratigraphic mapping of the syncline and very limited sampling to date of the vanadiferous horizon(s) the conceptual exploration target at Pine Pass is an open pittable resource in the range of 30 to 50 million tonnes of 0.5 to 0.7 % V2O5.
+Note that there is no resource currently defined on the project, that this is a conceptual target only and that to date there is no more advanced work to indicate resource potential on the property.
+A trenching and sampling program was completed during the latter part of 2018. with initial results press released November 1st 2018.
+For details on all previously reported results please see the Company's filings on SEDAR.